From Solutions to Problems: The Problem with Solutions in B2B SaaS Industry

 The B2B software industry as a whole seems to lack a conceptual understanding of what constitutes a “customer problem” in the first place.
 What is that “customer problem” to which a software product, in its entirety, is a solution?

-This conceptual gap isn't limited to software companies.
-The customers have it too.
+This conceptual gap isn’t limited to software companies.
+Customers have it too.
 While both parties frequently discuss “customer problems”, they don’t realise their understanding of the term can actually hinder development of good “solutions”.

 Without a useful general definition of the concept “customer problem”, it is impossible to identify and understand the specific customer problems a particular software product should address.
-And if we don’t clearly see the problem, how can we hope to hit the target with our solution?
+And if we don’t see the problem clearly, how can we hit the target with our solution?

 I challenge you to define what a ”customer problem” is